ZiweiMEI/PMtest/README.md

 ## Example

-This is a basic example that shows you how to use the Q test.
+This is a basic example that shows you how to use the PM test.

 ```{r example}
 rm(list = ls())